 What Should I Do After an Accident?

 You can take action soon after an accident to protect your rights to compensation.
 These actions include calling 911 or the local police department to report your accident and summon paramedics if necessary.
 It also includes taking photos and getting the contact and insurance information from all the drivers involved in the crash.

 You should also seek medical attention at the scene or as soon as possible afterward at the emergency room.
 Last but not least, talk to a car accident attorney about your rights and options.

 Read more: Can A Previous Accident Be Used Against Me In My Florida Car Accident Lawsuit?

 Do I Need a Lawyer?

-Although it is not required that you hire an attorney to file a claim for compensation with the insurance company or a lawsuit against an at-fault driver following a car crash, accident victims who are represented by legal counsel almost always recover significantly more compensation than those who pursue claims by themselves.
-A lawyer can help you to build a much stronger legal case, which can ensure that you receive full compensation for your injuries and damages; an attorney will have extensive experience negotiating with insurance companies, who are always looking to pay you as little money as possible.
+Having a lawyer usually lets you recover more compensation than if you filed a claim by yourself.
+A lawyer can help you to build a much stronger legal case.
+This can ensure that you receive full compensation for your injuries and damages.
+An attorney has extensive experience negotiating with insurance companies.
 If your claim does end up going to court, you can rely on an attorney’s knowledge of the law and court procedures to ensure that your claim is properly prosecuted.